 Following their assessment of the current position, future forecasts and funding opportunities the Trustees are satisfied that the Institute continues to be a going concern and the financial statements have been prepared on this basis.
-Formal documentation reflecting the grant award from Sport England referred to in the Trustees Report is expected to be signed in the next month.
-In addition to this the cashflow forecast for the 12 months hence has been prepared on a prudent basis and shows no liquidity issues forecast.
-The organisation also benefits from receipt of its grant monies being received upfront of the funded activity spend.
-All forecasts and cashflows have been reviewed and updated in light of the COVID-19 pandemic.
+The cashflow forecast through to December 2023 has been prepared on a prudent basis and semonstrates no liquidity issues.
+The organisation benefits from its grant monies being received upfront of the funded activity spend.